September 13, 2009

 Strain out fruit scraps and return liquid to jar.

 Re-cover with cheesecloth and let sit for two weeks.
-Stir occasionally to expose more of The liquid to oxygen as this helps the bacterial fermentation that produces vinegar.
+Stir occasionally to expose more of the liquid to oxygen as this helps the bacterial fermentation that produces vinegar.

 Your homemade vinegar should now be ready.
 Bottle and use as you would apple cider vinegar.